ChrisF1976/MMM-PDFSlideshow/README.md

 - **Fullscreen Mode Issue:** When in fullscreen mode, the entire page might not be fully visible.
 - **Initial Page Issue:** On module startup, sometimes the first displayed page is not page 1 of the PDF.
+- If a URL-PDF (or one single PDF) should be displayed change `displayTime: 10000,` to a higher value (avoid flickering)
+- If a downloaded and local pdf should be displayed then copy or move the pdf from the `pdfURL` to `pdfs` folder and leave the URL in the config blank.

 ## Customization